What Does It Take To Become a Good Libero?

 What is a volleyball libero?

 The libero is one of the positions in volleyball, and is often called “the specialist in reception and in defense”.

 The libero enjoys “a special freedom” on the court, as they can continually go in and out of the field, usually substituting the center player or anyone else who is in a defensive position by rotation.
 The main goal of this substitute is for the libero to enter and “cover better” the zones where a supposed attack (or serve) would go.
 Counting on the libero, the team can boost and improve their performance and efficiency in reception.

 The International Volleyball Federation (FIVB) introduced officially the role of the libero back in 1998, while in the States it became an official position in 1999.
 Once again, the Italians were one step ahead of the rest of the world, as they first introduced the libero in the late 80s and the early 90s of the XXth century.

 Actually, the word “libero” means “free” in Italian – free to move around and to save the ball.
 When the ball is not in play, the libero can replace any back-row player, without prior notice to the officials.

-Being “the different player” on the court, and having these additional freedom, the libero is also this player that is visibly different from the others.
-And by this, we mean that the libero must wear a contrasting jersey colour from their teammates.
+Being “the different player” on the court, and having this additional freedom, the libero is also this player that is visibly different from the others.
+And by this, we mean that the libero must wear a contrasting jersey color from their teammates.

 Why was the libero position introduced?